-Flora monitoring does not form part of the program, however due to its relevance to fauna richness and re-colonisation, observations (Plates 1 - 5) regarding changes in floral diversity and structure are provided.
+Flora monitoring does not form part of the program, however due to its relevance to fauna richness and recolonisation, observations (Plates 1 - 5) regarding changes in floral diversity and structure are provided.
 Descriptions of all four quadrats are as follows:

 - Q1 located in an area of remnant vegetation and consists of mature Ironbark and Spotted Gum.
-Woody debris levels are low (7.26 tonne Ha-1) (Plate 1). - Q2 located in the rehabilitation areas planted in 2003 which are dominated by a canopy of Eucalypt and Acacia species.
-Little ground cover is present and woody debris is high (57.36 tonne Ha-1) (Plate 2 and Plate 3). - Q3 located in the rehabilitation areas planted in 2005 which are dominated by a canopy of Eucalypt and Acacia species medium shrub growth.
-No wood was placed in Q3 hence the low woody debris score (3.33 tonne Ha-1) (Plate 4 and Plate 5). - Q4 located in the rehabilitation areas planted in 2003.
+Woody debris levels are low (7.26 tonne Ha-1) (Plate 1 and Plate 2: Q1 Mid storey and CanopyPlate 2). - Q2 located in the rehabilitation areas planted in 2003 which are dominated by a canopy of Eucalypt and Acacia species.
+Little ground cover is present and woody debris is high (57.36 tonne Ha-) (Plate 3 and Plate 4Plate 2) - Q3 located in the rehabilitation areas planted in 2005 which are dominated by a canopy of Eucalypt and Acacia species medium shrub growth.
+No wood was placed in Q3 hence the low woody debris score (3.33 tonne Ha-1) (Plate 5 and Plate 6). - Q4 located in the rehabilitation areas planted in 2003.
 This area is dominated by a canopy of Eucalypt and Acacia species.
-This area has dense shrub growth and high woody debris levels (33.94 tonne Ha-1) (Plate 6 and Plate 7).
+This area has dense shrub growth and high woody debris levels (33.94 tonne Ha-1) (Plate 7 and Plate 8).